Zhang Xun — A Heroic, Controversial General of the Tang Dynasty that Put Loyalty Before Everything

 Seven days after their epic sacrifice, another army of the Tang Empire arrived in this city, defeated the rebel armies, and took it back.

-Ten days later, Empire Tang’s main force recovered other important big cities, including their capital, and achieved substantial success on other battlefields, and kept winning.
+Ten days later, Empire Tang’s main force recovered other important big cities, including their capital, achieved substantial success on other battlefields, and kept winning.

 The prosperous southeast China was well protected, so they could keep providing food and money to Tang’s army, and millions of people living there were saved.

-Zhang Xun and his soldiers and sacrificed civilians, however, didn't get the chance to see the triumph that they had participated in and made a great contribution to; later he was widely criticized for allowing cannibalism.
+However, Zhang Xun and his soldiers and sacrificed civilians didn't get the chance to see the triumph they had participated in and made a significant contribution to; later, he was widely criticized for allowing cannibalism.

 But his exceptional military talent, outstanding contribution, and loyalty were also praised by the emperors of Tang.

 Besides, civilians that could live in peace because of his sacrifice built many memorial temples of Zhang Xun to show their admiration and respect.

-After having made the final decision, his reputation, whether to be eulogized or criticized in the future, probably was the last thing that Zhang Xun cared about.
+After making the final decision, his reputation, whether to be eulogized or criticized in the future, probably was the last thing that Zhang Xun cared about.

 Crystal Cup of the Tang Dynasty — Tang West Market Museum (Photo by Dongmaiying)